ghern5234/README_generator/README.md

 ## Usage

 - Use the `node index.js` command in your command-line to launch the application.
 - Answer the prompts in the command-line if you wish to include those sections in your README.
-If not, leave the section blank and the section won't be rendered in the md.
+- If you do not wish to include a section, leave the answer blank and the section will not be rendered.
 - For a visual demonstration, please refer to the [tutorial video](https://drive.google.com/file/d/1kDq4fHKREkFLZGivY_sZZGz22gUMCAoO/view)